 The news came from Netflix’s Chief Content Officer, Ted Sarandos, who’s probably better equipped to discuss the future of the Netflix/Marvel universe than anyone else (besides maybe CEO Reed Hastings).
 Responding to a question about the future of those shows, Sarandos offered a reassuring, if blunt, response.

 “Those shows are for us to cancel,” he said, “and we’re super happy with their performance so far.”

-Furthermore, it's questionable what knowledge Disney could have had about some of their more popular television properties getting canned as it seems Marvel execs were as stunned as the producers when they heard the show had been canceled.
+Furthermore, it's questionable what degree of knowledge Disney could have had regarding some of their more popular television properties getting canned, as it seems Marvel execs were as stunned as the producers when they heard the show had been canceled.

 Had a last lunch yesterday with the Daredevil writers.
 Sushi provided by our Captain, @erikoleson.
 Marvel execs there too, just as stunned as we were.
 More than lunch, really: a wake.
 A show gets cancelled, all those characters we love die.
 Why I hate my job.
 Why I love it, too.— Sam Ernst (@havensam) December 1, 2018

-A new interview on December 14, 2018 from Inverse with Amy Rutberg confirms much of the same:
+A December 2018 interview with Amy Rutberg on Inverse.com confirms much of the same:

 “We had heard rumors we would start production as early as February 2019,” she says.
 “It’s a little unusual to be that far ahead in the planning and cancel the show, which makes me think Netflix was laboring over whether or not to cancel it.
 My guess was it was not an easy decision.”